LEndres-NetSPI/WaPen-toolbox/WaPen-Methodology/WaPen-methodology.md

 # WaPen Methodology

+### WaPen Steps
+1) Map your application with manual browsing + passive scanning enabled
+2) Collect your `GET` requests and perform an active scan on all of them (`POST` to be addressed later because of danger)

 ## Launch a Scan
 - Crawl+Audit = **Will send attack traffic and crawl the site!** Automatically sends requets to the server.
 - Passive = Looks for security vulnerabilities inside of your requests/responses you've already sent/recieved.
 This is a passive action, no new requests are made to the server.